 DO hire an attorney to accompany you if the thought of going through an interview alone is too overwhelming.

 DON'T joke around with the USCIS officer.
 In particular, avoid joking or sarcasm related to drug dealing, communicable diseases, bigamy, or smuggling people into the country.

 DON'T argue with your spouse or other family members in the middle of an interview.
 Agree before hand on what you will do if a disagreement arises during the interview.

 DON'T argue with the USCIS officer.
 If the USCIS officer says part of your application is incomplete, ask for an explanation and attempt to remedy the situation by using the documents and forms you have brought with you.

 DON'T lose your patience with the USCIS officer and refuse to answer questions.
 Questions that may seem inappropriate or unimportant to you are probably within the boundaries of what is allowed by USCIS policy.
 Just remember what the pay off is for going through with the interview.

 DON'T lie to the USCIS officer.
 If you feel you have something that would be difficult to explain, hire an attorney.
 Your attorney should be able to defuse difficult situations during an interview.

 While immigration interviews can be stressful, you can learn all about the process and the laws without having to look it up on your own.
-You can reach out to an immigration attorney today in your area to learn more about the immigration process.
-Start now with a free case review at no obligation.
+You can reach out to an experienced immigration attorney in your area to learn more about the interview and the immigration process in general.

 Contact a qualified immigration attorney to help you get the best results possible.